tanto2412/testReadTheDocs/docs/source/main_features.rst

     b.
 Add a new threshold using the **Add Threshold** button (*area number 1 in the picture above*).
 This will open up an **Add Threshold** modal.
     c.
 Select the threshold: **Packet Tracking** or **Connection Limit**
-    c.
+    d.
 Fill the fields in the modal:

       For **Connection Limit**: